-This Saturday afternoon in Monte Carlo, after a months-long illness, Michele Ferrero, 89, founder of Nutella, who died at the age of 89 on February 14, 2015, was among the most successful people in the world.
-His company, founded in 1946 in Italy, produced the popular hazelnut chocolate spread along with Mon Cheri, Kinder Eggs, Ferrero Rocher, Fiesta and Pocket Coffee treats.
+Michele Ferrero, founder of Nutella, who died at the age of 89 on February 14, 2015, was among the most successful people in the world.
+His company, founded in 1946 in Italy, produced the popular hazelnut chocolate spread along with Mon Cheri, Kinder Eggs, Ferrero Rocher, Fiesta, and Pocket Coffee treats.
 It made him the richest person in Italy, with a net worth, according to Forbes magazine, of $23.4 billion.

 As Michele Ferrero said at the celebration of the 50th anniversary of the founding of the company:

-He built his empire out of what was best in Italy, leaving behind a legacy of quality products and innovation.
+He built his empire out of what was best in Italy, leaving behind a legacy of quality products and remarkable innovation.
 But his greatest talent was knowing how to involve employees and show special attention to employees when training them.

 Under his leadership, his products were available in 53 countries.
-He had more than 34,000 employees, 20 production facilities and nine agricultural enterprises.
+He had more than 34,000 employees, 20 production facilities, and nine agricultural enterprises.

 This article was translated from Aleteia’s Spanish edition with contributions from Zelda Caldwell.